J. D. Cannon: Films and television

 Cannon served in the United States Army during World War II.
 Cannon first appeared on television as Master Sergeant Sherman in the sitcom The Phil Silvers Show, also known as You'll Never Get Rich.

 He appeared in a 1963 episode of Combat!, titled "The Quiet Warrior", as a member of the American Intelligence.

 In 1964, he appeared in the TV Western Gunsmoke, as the evil killer “Pike Beecham” in the episode “Big Man, Big Target” (S10E10).

 In 1965, he appeared in an episode of The Alfred Hitchcock Hour.
 The episode, titled “Completely Foolproof”, originally aired March 29, 1965.

-In 1970 Cannon appeared as Roy Harkness on The Men from Shiloh, the retitled name for the final season of TV western The Virginian in the episode titled "Hannah."
+In 1970, Cannon appeared as Roy Harkness on The Men from Shiloh, the retitled name for the final season of TV western The Virginian in the episode titled "Hannah".
 He played a recurring character – a lawman named Harry Briscoe working for the Bannerman Detective Agency - in the 1971 to 1973 series Alias Smith and Jones.
-He guest-starred in many series over the years, including Wagon Train, The Defenders, Gunsmoke, Rawhide, Lancer, The Fugitive, Voyage to the Bottom of the Sea, The Untouchables, The Wild, Wild West, East Side/West Side, The Invaders, Combat!, Stoney Burke, and the miniseries Testimony of Two Men (1977) and Top of the Hill (1980).
+He guest-starred in many series over the years, including Wagon Train, The Defenders, Gunsmoke, Rawhide, Lancer, The Fugitive, Voyage to the Bottom of the Sea, The Untouchables, The Wild Wild West, East Side West Side (TV series), The Invaders, Combat!, Stoney Burke, and the miniseries Testimony of Two Men (1977) and Top of the Hill (1980).
 He was cast in several episodes of Murder, She Wrote.
 His last television acting appearance was on an episode of Law & Order in 1991.

 He wore a toupee in most of his later roles.
 The exception was the Remington Steele episode "Steele in the News" (4 March 1983), in which Cannon played a TV news anchor who only wore his toupee while broadcasting.
 He also appeared (with his toupee), that same season (#2), of Remington Steele in episode 21 "Hounded Steele".
-In the second season of Twelve O'Clock High (1965–1966), he played Brig.
+In the second season of 12 O'Clock High (1965–1966), he played Brig.
 Gen. Dave Creighton in the 34th episode of the series "RX for a Sick Bird".

 Cannon appeared in film roles, often as a cold-eyed villain.
 His film credits included An American Dream (1966), Cool Hand Luke (1967), Krakatoa, East of Java (1969), The Thousand Plane Raid (1969), Heaven with a Gun (1969), Cotton Comes to Harlem (1970), Lawman (1971), Scorpio (1973), Raise the Titanic (1980), Death Wish II (1982) and Beyond Witch Mountain (1982).

 Stage

 Cannon was a founding member of Joseph Papp's New York Shakespeare Festival, starring in their productions of The Taming of the Shrew (1956) and Much Ado About Nothing (1961).

+He starred with James Earl Jones in the original off-Broadway production of Athol Fugard's Blood Knot (1964).

-Other Appearances
+Other appearances

 In 1979, Cannon was the presenter in an instructional video demonstrating an MCA DiscoVision video disc player.

-In 2019, Anders Enger Jenson sampled the original instruction video and into his music track.